nishantguvvada/advanced-python/README.md

 - Inheritance allows a class to inherit the attributes and methods from another class
 - helps in code reusability and extensibility
 - class Child(Parent) or class Sub(Super)

+## 15. Multiple and Multi-level inheritance

+- Mulitple inheritance = inherit from more than one parent class
+- Multi-level inheritance = inherit from a parent which inherits from another parent